-All shareholders and warrant holders (and holders of other securities granting access to voting rights issued by the target company) must have equal rights to contribute their securities in any public takeover bid.
+All shareholders and holders of subscription rights (and holders of other securities granting access to voting rights issued by the target company) must have equal rights to contribute their securities in any public takeover bid.
 Furthermore, whenever a person (as a result of its own acquisition or the acquisition by persons acting in concert with it or by persons acting for their account, directly or indirectly) acquires more than 30% of the voting securities of a company that are (at least in part) admitted to trading on a regulated market, such person must launch a mandatory takeover bid for all the voting securities and securities granting access to voting securities issued by the target company.
 In general and except for certain exceptions, the mere fact of exceeding the relevant threshold as a result of an acquisition will give rise to the obligation to launch a mandatory takeover bid, irrespective of whether or not the price paid in the relevant transaction exceeds the then current market price.
+For the calculation of the 30% threshold, the number of voting securities is taken into account and not the number of voting rights attached to such voting securities.